qufighter/SDL_ColorPick/external/README.md

 We only use gtk for an invisible window (shield to intercept movement and click)... see COLORPICK_X11_GTK as a port for alternatives is planned!

+Note: you have to in some cases install the dev library in additon to the library, so in one case it is:

+sudo apt-get install libopengl0 libopengl-dev

+but the package names will vary by distribution...